 Importance of Forecasting Accuracy:

-Now you may think it is better to have extra inventory on hand to avoid the hassle of last minute orders, but overestimation of demand has a consequence too.
+You may think it is better to have extra inventory on hand to avoid the hassle of last-minute orders, but overestimation of demand has a consequence too.
 When a company carries extra stock, it becomes more of a liability than an asset.
-There are various costs associated with inventory like labor costs, holding costs and storage costs (in case inventory needs to be moved to a different DC).
-Excess inventory is equivalent to waste, especially in the case of perishable goods.
+There are various costs associated with inventory like labour costs, holding costs and storage costs (in case inventory needs to be moved to a different DC).
+Excess inventory is equivalent to waste, especially per perishable goods.
 It is a barrier to growth and blocks the distribution network.
 Therefore, holding excess stock is not a solution.
 It will lead to a decrease in profit margins.
-Carrying enough stock to meet demand is the optimal solution to achieve & improve forecasting accuracy.Learn to create your own FORECASTS with just Microsoft Excel
+Carrying enough stock to meet demand is the optimal solution to achieve & improve forecasting accuracy.

 Tips to Improve Forecasting Accuracy: